watameln/creator-docs/content/en-us/chat/in-experience-text-chat.md

 ## Text Chat APIs and Workflow

-The in-experience text chat system consists of both mutable APIs that you can extend for customized chat delivery behaviors and immutable data objects representing certain chat elements returned by mutable APIs.
+The in-experience text chat system consists of both mutable APIs that you can extend for customized chat delivery behaviours and immutable data objects representing certain chat elements returned by mutable APIs.

 ### Mutable Chat APIs